 The revision class None means that no new technical changes were introduced.
 Minor editorial and formatting changes may have been made, but the relevant technical content is identical to the last released version.

 The changes made to this document are listed in the following table.
 For more information, please contact dochelp@microsoft.com.

-Section Description Revision class 6 Appendix A: Product Behavior Added Windows Server 2019 to the list of applicable products.
+Section Description Revision class 6 Appendix A: Product Behavior Updated for this version of Windows Server.
 Major

 8 Index